Executing Shell Commands in Emacs

 shell-command, bound to the handy shortcut

-Emacs will display the exit code of the terminating command in the mode line if it is non-zero.
-Any output sent to standard error will be interspersed as though it came from standard out; if you want it sent to its own buffer you must set
+Emacs displays the exit code of the finished command in the mode line if it is non-zero.
+Emacs does not distinguish between output from standard error or standard output: they’ll appear as it’s emitted by the underlying command.
+If you want standard error sent to its own buffer you must set

 shell-command-default-error-buffer to the name of a buffer you want it sent to.

-By default Emacs will execute the command synchronously; that is, it will block Emacs until the command has run its course.
-If you want Emacs to invoke it asynchronously, you must append an ambersand (
+By default Emacs executes the command synchronously.
+That is, the command blocks Emacs until the command has run its course.
+That’s probably not what you want for longer-running commands.

 *Async Shell Command* for its output.